grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 #### Create a Component Instance

 To make a React component, you write a JSX element.
 Instead of naming your JSX element something like h1 or div like you’ve done before, give it the same name as a component class.
 Voilà, there’s your component instance!
 JSX elements can be either HTML-like, or component instances.
 JSX uses capitalization to distinguish between the two!
 That is the React-specific reason why component class names must begin with capital letters.
-In a JSX element, that capitalized first letter says, “I will be a component instance and not an HTML tag.”
+In a JSX element, that capitalized first letter says, "I will be a component instance and not an HTML tag."

 Whenever you make a component, that component inherits all of the methods of its component class.
 MyComponentClass has one method: MyComponentClass.render().
 Therefore, <MyComponentClass /> also has a method named render.